 We have established manufacturing relationships with a limited number of suppliers to manufacture raw materials and the drug substance used to create our product candidates.
-The availability of such suppliers to manufacture raw materials and drug substance for our product candidates in sufficient quantities for evaluation in preclinical or clinical studies or, if our product candidates are approved, for commercial supple may be limited.
+The availability of such suppliers to manufacture raw materials and drug substance for our product candidates in sufficient quantities for evaluation in preclinical or clinical studies or, if our product candidates are approved, for commercial supply may be limited.
 Further, each supplier may require licenses to manufacture such components if such processes are not owned by the supplier or in the public domain.
-Our ability to obtain the necessary drug substance of product candidates could be adversely impacted by the Coronavirus pandemic.
 As part of any marketing approval, a manufacturer and its processes are required to be qualified by the FDA prior to commercialization.
-If supply from any vendor approved in the NDA is interrupted, there could be a significant disruption in commercial supply.
-An alternative vendor would need to be qualified through an NDA supplement which could result in further delay.
-The FDA or other regulatory agencies outside of the United States may also require additional studies if a new supplier is relied upon for commercial production.
-Switching vendors may involve substantial costs and is likely to result in a delay in our desired clinical and commercial timelines.
+If product supply from any manufacturer approved in the NDA is interrupted, there could be a significant disruption in commercial supply.
+An alternative manufacturer would need to be qualified through an NDA supplement which could result in further delay.
+The FDA or other regulatory agencies outside of the United States may also require additional studies if a new manufacturer is relied upon for commercial production.
+Switching manufacturers may involve substantial costs and is likely to result in a delay in our desired clinical and commercial timelines.

 These factors could cause the delay of clinical trials, regulatory submissions, required approvals or commercialization of our product candidates, cause us to incur higher costs and prevent us from commercializing our products successfully.
-Furthermore, if our suppliers fail to deliver the required commercial quantities of active pharmaceutical ingredients on a timely basis and at commercially reasonable prices, and we are unable to secure one or more replacement suppliers capable of production in a timely manner at a substantially equivalent cost, our clinical trials may be delayed or we could lose potential revenue.
+Furthermore, if our suppliers fail to deliver the required commercial quantities of active pharmaceutical ingredients on a timely basis and at commercially reasonable prices, and we are unable to secure one or more replacement suppliers capable of production in a timely manner at a substantially equivalent cost, our clinical trials may be delayed, or we could lose potential revenue.